LiamJCates/Programming-Notes/System Design/ObjectOrientedDesign/ObjectOrientedConcepts/Abstraction/Encapsulation.md

 "the process of compartmentalizing the elements of an abstraction that constitute its structure and behavior; encapsulation serves to separate the contractual interface of an abstraction and its implementation."

-Encapsulation is a technique used to abstract components of a system to reduce its complexity.
+Encapsulation is an implementation technique used reduce the complexity of system by separating logically distinct components into individual abstraction units.

+Successful encapsulation enforces a clear separation between the abstract properties of an abstraction unit and the concrete details of its implementation.

+The abstract properties are those that are visible to client code and specify a stable interface.

-Related data and behavior that comprise a logical component are said to be encapsulated by extracting them and placing them into their own unit of abstraction.
+Related data and behavior that comprise the implementation of a logical component are said to be encapsulated by extracting them and placing them into their own unit of abstraction.

+The concrete implementation is kept entirely private, and can change.
+The idea is that such changes, for example to incorporate efficiency improvements over time, have no impact on client code, since they involve no difference in the abstract behavior utilized through a stable interface.

 The aggregate system has to be concerned with the interface to a unit of abstraction rather than the complexity of managing that unit.

-An suitable example of an encapsulated object is a watch.

-We are aware that there are gears and springs inside the watch, but we usually know very little about why all these parts are in a particular configuration.

-As users, we are interested in the watches interface The initial input required is a watch battery and the current time The output is what the hands show

-With this interface we can use a watch without worrying about the complexity of the inner workings, the watch's implementation.
+Abstraction solves problem at design level while encapsulation solves problem at implementation level.
+Thus, abstraction is focused mainly on what should be done, encapsulation is focused on how it should be done.
+Abstraction hides the irrelevant details found in the code whereas encapsulation helps developers to organize their code.

+## Example

 The basic unit of abstraction in a class.